MengmSun/hadoop-in-docker/README.md

 # hadoop-in-docker

 Total distributed hadoop in docker cluster built in **less than 5 minutes**,  created by docker-compose.
-Now it can support HDFS file system, and I will add Hbase ,Zookeeper and other hadoop family members to the docker cluster.
+Now it can support HDFS file system and MapReduce, and I will add Hbase ,Zookeeper and other hadoop family members to the docker cluster.
 [Example Install Video](./test.mp4)

 *If you have any suggestion or question, feel free to contact me, and welcome to [issues](https://github.com/MengmSun/hadoop-in-docker/issues).* :smiley: